 Tell me more about open adoption:

-With an open adoption plan you are be able to?
+With an open adoption plan, you can:

-Meet potential adoptive families before making a decision.
+Meet potential adoptive families before deciding.

 Exchange information (names and addresses) with the adoptive family at the appropriate time.

-Contact each other directly by telephone.
+Directly correspond and contact each other by telephone.

 What’s a “semi-open” adoption plan?